-PA amplifiers can withstand harsh operating conditions and a certain degree of unintended abuse.
+PA amplifiers are designed to withstand the rigors of live performance situations.
+That means they can handle a certain degree of unintended abuse.
 Most models have robust protection circuits, trouble-sensing signal limiters, and other safeguards.
 When pushed too hard, they protect themselves, save your speakers, and prevent audible distortion.

 We recommended two Crown amps for a local nightclub's PA system.

 Pro amps are versatile, too.
 That means they can safely adapt to a variety of speaker system configurations.
 Models with digital signal processing (DSP) let you tailor the amp’s output to suit your speakers and the space they’re in.